Gr33nDrag0n69/LiskMonitor/README.md

  ![##Images_README_Header##](./PNG/Header.png)

-LiskMonitor is a stand-alone PowerShell script made 100% by me to do end-user monitoring on Lisk MainNet and TestNet nodes and delegates.
+LiskMonitor is a stand-alone PowerShell script to do end-user monitoring on Lisk MainNet and TestNet nodes and delegates.
 It uses PowerShell so it run only on Windows but can monitor a node on any type of installation since it uses HTTP protocol to communicate with API.
-For hardcore Linux users or just people wanting more protection by running more than 1 instance of the script, don’t forget, am inexspansive Windows Server Box can do the job pretty well.

-This is v1.0.x.x of the script.
+This is v1.0.0.x of the script.
 Included features are:

  - Monitoring Block Height of every provided nodes URLs.
  - Monitoring Last Forged Block Height of configured delegate on all provided nodes URLs.